ros/cmake_modules/README.md

 A common repository for CMake Modules which are not distributed with CMake but are commonly used by ROS packages.

+This makes it alot easier to include external package in catkins build system in ROS, for example OpenCV.

 See the CONTRIBUTING.md file in this repository before submitting pull requests for new modules.

 Usage